inc4/go-template/README.md

 [![Test status](https://github.com/inc4/go-template/workflows/Checks/badge.svg)](https://github.com/inc4/go-template/actions?query=workflow%3A%22Checks%22)

-When a new Golang repository is created, this template can be used.
-Just choose this template when created through UI.
+This template can be used when creating a new Golang repository.
+Choose it when you create a repository in GitHub web interface.
 Or use `--template` flag when staring `gh repo create` command.

 Directory structure is inspired by https://github.com/golang-standards/project-layout.